GoogleCloudPlatform/jenkins-gcr-plugin/README.md

 # Google Container Registry Plugin for Jenkins

-The Google Container Registry ([GCR](https://cloud.google.com/container-registry/)) Plugin allows you to incorporate features provided by the GCR service within your Jenkins pipelines.
+The Google Container Security Plugin allows you to incorporate security features provided by GCP within your Jenkins pipelines.
+See [GCR](https://cloud.google.com/container-registry/) for more.

 ## Documentation